-As vice president of corporate communications for Hormel Foods Corporation, Wendy Watkins oversees public affairs and strategic communications, serves as the company’s chief spokesperson and is responsible for Studio H — the company’s creative and culinary services group.
-In this capacity, Watkins has overall responsibility for internal and external communications, the company’s digital presence, issues management, corporate social responsibility initiatives and the consumer response group.
-She serves as director to the Hormel Foods Charitable Trust, which features the company’s scholarship and matching gift programs.
+As Chief Communications Officer at Pivot Bio, Wendy Watikins leads corporate communications and public affairs for the company.
+Prior to Pivot Bio, Watkins was senior vice president of corporate communications for Hormel Foods Corporation, where she oversaw public affairs and strategic communications, serving as the company’s chief spokesperson and was responsible for Studio H — the company’s creative and culinary services group.
+In this capacity, Watkins had overall responsibility for internal and external communications, the company’s digital presence, issues management, corporate social responsibility initiatives and the consumer response group.
+She served as director to the Hormel Foods Charitable Trust, which features the company’s scholarship and matching gift programs.

 Watkins is active in travel and tourism and food service industry issues.
 She was part of the initial launch of First Lady Michelle Obama’s childhood obesity initiative and the Chefs Move to School program.
 She was also an advisor and staff representative to the Department of Commerce Travel and Tourism Advisory Board and US Travel CEO Roundtable, and helped craft the first national tourism strategy for the United States.
 Governor Andrew Cuomo recently appointed Watkins to a second term on the Health Research Science Board for the State of New York.